pscally1005/pscally1005.github.io/_posts/recipes/protein/2026-07-09-vegan-protein-bar.markdown

 Instructions:
 - In a <a href='https://amzn.to/4adxMft'>large bowl</a>, whisk together the <a href='https://amzn.to/4aXnK21'>pea protein</a>, <a href='/misc/chocolate-benefits'>cocoa powder</a>, and salt.

-- Add in the the water, <a href='/recipes/sugar-free-syrup'>liquid sweetener</a>, melted <a href='/misc/nuts#coconut'>coconut oil</a>, and vanilla, and mix with your hand wearing a <a href='https://amzn.to/414BfHP'>kitchen glove</a>.
+- Add in the the water, <a href='/recipes/sugar-free-syrup'>liquid sweetener</a>, melted <a href='/misc/nuts#coconut'>coconut oil</a>, and <a href='https://amzn.to/43MkDqr'>vanilla</a>, and mix with your hand wearing a <a href='https://amzn.to/414BfHP'>kitchen glove</a>.
 The dough should look a little too dry, but hold together easily when pressed.
 - <img src='/assets/Food/Protein Powder/Vegan Protein Bars/bowl.jpg' alt='' class='instruction-image'>

 - Firmly press the mixture into a parchment lined <a href='https://amzn.to/3YY2H9q'>9" square pan</a>.